AVishnu2/AI-POWERED-RESUME-SCREENING-AND-RANKING-SYSTEM/README.md

 ## Modules & Libraries

 ### Modules
-- **KNN**: It's a supervised technique used for classification.
-"K" in KNN represents the number of nearest neighbors used to classify or predict in case of continuous variables.
 - **NLP**: Natural Language Processing (NLP) is a field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language.

 ### Libraries